yanlihub/MAPS/README.md

 ## Quick Start

 ```
-The tutorial.ipynb provide an concrete example of how MAPS works.
+The tutorial.ipynb provide a concrete example of how to use MAPS.
 ```

 ## 📁 Repository Structure